Azure/azure-orbital-integration/tcp-to-blob/README.md

 Optional:

 - `AZ_LOCATION`: Location where resources will be deployed.
-Should match space-craft location. default: `"westus2"`.
+Should match spacecraft location. default: `"westus2"`.
 - `AZ_RESOURCE_GROUP`: Resource group containing your AKS service.
 - `ACR_NAME`: Name of your Azure Container Registry.
 - `CONTACT_DATA_STORAGE_ACCT`: Name of storage account where BLOBs will be created (containing data sent to TCP